-Personal computer.
+Internet.
 You can access the IRS website 24 hours a day, 7 days a week at www.irs.gov to:

-- Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help by email. - Sign up to receive local and national tax news by email.
+- Download forms, instructions, and publications. - Order IRS products online. - See answers to frequently asked tax questions. - Search publications online by topic or keyword. - Send us comments or request help by email. - Sign up to receive local and national tax news by email.